MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-q-and-a.md

    :::image type="content" source="media/power-bi-visualization-q-and-a/power-bi-qna.png" alt-text="Screenshot of the resized Q&A visual on the report canvas in Power BI.":::

-1. To customize your visual, select a suggested question or enter text in the **Q&A** question box ("Ask a question about your data").
+1. To customize your visual, select a suggested question or enter text in the **Q&A** question field ("Ask a question about your data").
 In this example, we select the suggestion **top geo states by sum of revenue**.

    Power BI determines the appropriate visual type based on the specified suggestion or entered text.
 In our example, Power BI determines that a map visual is best suited.

    :::image type="content" source="media/power-bi-visualization-q-and-a/power-bi-map.png" alt-text="Screenshot that shows the Q&A visual map created by Power BI to display the specific Q&A." border="false":::

-   You can also instruct Power BI to use a specific visual type by adding the type to the text you enter in the question box.
-The text you enter in the question box is referred to as a _natural language query_.
+   You can also instruct Power BI to use a specific visual type by adding the type to the text you enter in the question field.
+The text you enter in the question field is referred to as a _natural language query_.

    Keep in mind that not all visual types are useful for presenting all types of data.
 Certain visuals only make sense for specific types of data.
 For example, the data in our example isn't meaningful for presentation on a scatter chart, but it's helpful when shown as a filled map.